sarpt/argrep/README.md

 Example usage (ran from the directory where `Dockerfile` is):

 - `docker build . -t argrep:latest`
-- `docker run -it --rm -v /path/to/directory/with/archives/on/local/machine:/mnt argrep:latest -r file /mnt/filename`
+- `docker run -it --rm -v /path/to/directory/with/archives/on/local/machine:/mnt argrep:latest -e pattern /mnt/filename`

 When running the docker image `libmagic` and `libarchive` arguments are provided/hardcoded in the Dockerfile and there's no need to provide them again.